VadHara2/effects-hilt-plugin/README.md

    }
    ```

-4. Use the implementation either in @Composable functions or in Activity/Fragment classes :
+4. Use the implementation either in @Composable functions or in Activity/Fragment classes:

    - for projects with Jetpack Compose: